DFE-Digital/bat-design-history/app/glossary.md

 Cycle
 : The period during which ITT applications are open, usually beginning in October and ending in September.

+Database of Qualified Teachers (DQT)
+: A database maintained by the Teacher Regulation Agency.
+Teachers can sign in to view their teacher record, get copies of QTS and other teaching related qualifications and update their personal and employment details.

 DTTP
 : [Database of trainee teachers and providers](https://www.gov.uk/guidance/database-of-trainee-teachers-and-providers-dttp).